bu-ist/responsive-foundation/README.md

 ## Upgrading to 5.0.0

 Version `5.0.0` is a major update that will require you to reconfigure some of your settings in order for your builds to run correctly.
-Here's what you'll need to do:
+Head to [UPGRADING.md](/UPGRADING.md) to find out what you'll need to do.

-- `css-dev` is now split into `burf-base`, `burf-theme`, and `burf-tools` folders.
-Be sure to update your `includePaths` in your Sass compilation settings.
-- All pacakges are now scoped to `@bu-ist`.
-In your settings, you may have referenced `responsive-foundation` inside the `node_modules` folder.
-You'll now find all packages inside of `@bu-ist`.
-- `tools-cgb` has been renamed to `tools-webpack` to better describe the type of build process that set of tools is compatible with.